City of South Portland

 - A voter may only sign nomination papers for one candidate for each office per district, or two candidates when two at large seats are available.
 (City Charter [Sec.]
 1004.
 Nominations.)

 - The petition circulator must witness the signature of each person who signs.
 Circulators should not leave petitions in stores, businesses, etc. to be picked up later.
 Each circulator must fill out this form on the back of the petition sheets they circulated.
 The circulator must sign the sheet in the presence of a notary.
-This can be done in the Clerks’ Office.
+This can be done in the Clerks’ Office free of charge.

 - It is unlawful to sign another person’s name to a petition (this includes the signature of one’s spouse).